ialsina/MarkdownTEX/README.md

 # MarkdownTEX

-MarkdownTEX is a Python package intended to convert a Markdown document into a LaTeX document.
+MarkdownTEX is a Python package intended to parse Markdown documents for conversion into other formats.

 ## Installation